cressidagp/arcluascripts/README.md

 ArcLuaScripts its a NON-OFFICIAL scripting project for ArcEmu just for learning purposes.
 Its NOT intended as a replace for ArcEmu official plugins, its a complement.

-I had started this project for myself, but you can use it if you want.
+I had started this project for myself, but use it if you want.
 In that case i hope you enjoy it as much as i enjoyed ArcEmu.

 WARNING: this wont expand too much since lua resources are very limited but i will push it to his limits.